 Look closely at the metal "tongue" of the USB connector.
-There are four slots to which you can solder wires.
-Using the included USB pin-out diagram, solder red and black XX AWG wires to the outer slots (the inner slots are not used).
+There are four troughs to which you can solder wires.
+Using the included USB pin-out diagram, solder red and black 18 AWG wires to the outer troughs (the inner troughs are not used).
 Snap the black top & bottom covers onto the metal connector, then use a cable tie to keep it closed.
 Check the polarity of your cable by plugging it into a computer.
 You should get +5V with a voltmeter.
 If you get -5V instead, open the connector and reverse/re-solder the cables.
 Lastly, connect spade connectors to the ends of the black & red wires.

 Attach switch to terminal block

 The power switch has four terminals.
 When the switch is flipped one way, all four terminals are not connected to each other.
 With the switch flipped the other way, two pairs of pins are connected to each other.
 This way, you can connect/disconnect the power and ground wires simultaneously with the flip of the switch.
 Use a voltmeter to determine which switch terminals connect and disconnect when the switch is flipped.
 Mark the terminals with pieces of tape so that you remember the pairs.